stennety/mywebsite/_posts/2015-08-25-package-manager-or-public-cdn.md

 ---
-layout: post
+layout: "post"
-title: Package manager or public CDN
+title: "Package manager or public CDN"
 ---

 There are many approaches to load third party JavaScript and CSS files.
 I will describe two of them and a solution to combine both to have most of the advantages.

 <!--more-->

 ## Package Manager